orm-backend/laravel-doctrine/readme.md

 ## VII.
 What is next?

 This package uses the default implementation of the ACL interface, in which a user with an ID of 1 can do absolutely everything, and everyone else, including unauthorized ones, is allowed to read only.
-You can create your own implementation of the interface _\OrmBackend\ACL\AccessControl_ and connect it in the itaces.acl configuration.
+You can create your own implementation of the interface  _\OrmBackend\ACL\AccessControl_  and connect it in the ormbackend.acl configuration.
 Installing the package [orm-backend/laravel-doctrine-acl](https://github.com/orm-backend/laravel-doctrine-acl/src/master/) will make it possible to save group access rights and redefine them on entities in the database.